ascholerChemeketa/cs160Reader/_sources/Algorithms/InsertionSort2.rst

     10          ``currentMin`` = ``list[j]``
     11          ``j`` = ``j`` - 1                      *current card has moved*
     12
-    13      *Move the marker showing start of unsorted portion* 14      ``i`` = ``i`` + 1
+    13      *Move the marker showing start of the unsorted portion* 14      ``i`` = ``i`` + 1